Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

-Kombucha is a flavored fermented tea, which is drunk cold and is mildly fizzy.
+Kombucha is a flavored fermented tea that is drunk cold and mildly fizzy.

 It is made by fermenting tea, usually black or green.
 You place room temperature tea in a vat, jar, or bucket, then add sugar for a plain Kombucha flavor.